wvwwvwwv/scalable-concurrent-containers/README.md

 ### Examples

-If the key is unique, an entry can be inserted.
-The inserted entry can be updated, read, and removed synchronously or asynchronously.
+Inserted entries can be updated, read, and removed synchronously or asynchronously.

 ```rust
 use scc::HashMap;